Euphrasiologist/Thesis/Appendices/appendices.md

 \newpage{}

 \blscape
 Figure 10: Relationship between growth-related traits and end of season height for *E. arctica* grown with eight hosts and no host.
-(A) Height at first flowering, (B) height 6-weeks after germination, (C) Julian days to flower, (D) number of branches.
+(A) height at first flowering, (B) height 6-weeks after germination, (C) Julian days to flower, (D) number of branches.
 Length measurements are reported in mm.

 ![](./Appendices/CH5SF12.pdf){ width=110% }
 \elscape